Falling (Julee Cruise song): Critical reception

 Ned Raggett from AllMusic complimented the song as "a winner".
-Bill Coleman from Billboard described it as a "modern rock staple", propelled by the hit television series Twin Peaks.
+Bill Coleman from Billboard magazine described it as a "modern rock staple", propelled by the hit television series Twin Peaks.
 He noted that the track "succeeds in creating its own surreal yet comforting environment."
 Andrew Mueller from Melody Maker named it Single of the Week, declaring it as "lilting and lovely and should make you want to weep diamonds.
 It's one of those ones that creates a huge presence by only just being there".
 Pan-European magazine Music & Media stated, "Anyone who is familiar with the Twin Peaks series is sure to have shivers listening to the theme tune.
 An ambient and dreamy song; although atmospheric, it is at the same time very down-to-earth, and threatening in its cold-blooded beauty."

 Nick Robinson from Music Week commented, "Every now and again a truly beautiful single comes along transfixing everyone that hears it."
 He added, "The sparse haunting instrumentation combines with Cruise's dreamy vocals to produce a stunning piece of music."
 Diane Tameecha from The Network Forty wrote that "the hypnotic blend of the track's music and Cruise's aforementioned downy singing style is an unbeatable combination."
 Roger Morton from NME felt the combination of Cruise's "spooky soprano" and the "sickly gliding instrumentation" make for "a charmingly Lynch-ean candy slug of a record."
-Bill Henderson from Orlando Sentinel explained, "When she sings about "falling, falling, falling in love" to the tune of the Twin Peaks theme, you can almost see her descending to Earth in slow motion."
+Bill Henderson from Orlando Sentinel explained, "When she sings about 'falling, falling, falling in love' to the tune of the Twin Peaks theme, you can almost see her descending to Earth in slow motion."

 Retrospective response

 In 2012, NME featured the song in their ranking of "100 Best Songs of the 1990s", describing it as "an eerie 50s-flecked ballad".
-Tom Ewing for Pitchfork said that "it's not just that "Falling" is unshakably evocative of a great show, it's that the show was great because at its best it lived up to the mystery and romance Julee Cruise's frost-delicate voice promised.
-In 2012, Porcys ranked the song No. 95 on their ranking of the "100 Singles 1990–1999", describing it as "hauntologia par exellence."
+Tom Ewing for Pitchfork said that "it's not just that 'Falling' is unshakably evocative of a great show, it's that the show was great because at its best it lived up to the mystery and romance Julee Cruise's frost-delicate voice promised."
+In 2012, Porcys ranked the song No. 95 on their ranking of the "100 Singles 1990–1999", describing it as "hauntologia par excellence."

 Music video

-A music video was produced featuring Julee Cruise performing the song through soft curtains and dramatic red lighting.
+A music video was produced for "Falling", featuring Julee Cruise performing the song through soft curtains and dramatic red lighting.
 It fades to various scenes from the Twin Peaks television series.
 The version used in the video is an edited cut of the song.